-uncertificated form A share or other security is held in uncertificated form if no certificate or share warrant has been issued for it.
+uncertificated form A share or other security is held in uncertificated form if no certificate has been issued for it.
 A share or other security held in uncertificated form is eligible for settlement in CREST or any other relevant system.